How do you define dryness?

 - Severe itching occurs as a result of xerotic eczema, a condition of dry skin leading that can lead to infection

-In order to truly understand the anatomy of dry skin and because its so complex, I need to get a little technical here, so please bare with me.
+In order to truly understand the anatomy of dry skin and because it’s so complex, I need to get a little technical here, so please bear with me.

 Dry skin can be categorised into three groups: